thetwin1996/thetwin1996/README.md

 I'm a Web Developer who loves JavaScript technologies!

-* 🌍  I'm based in Texas, USA
+* 🌍  I am based in the United States of America.
-* 🖥️  See my portfolio at [MyPortfolio](http://annielvallevalera.netlify.app/)
+* 🖥️  See my portfolio at [MyPortfolio](http://annielvallevalera.netlify.app/).
-* ✉️  You can contact me at [annielvallevalera96@gmail.com](mailto:annielvallevalera96@gmail.com)
+* ✉️  You can contact me at [annielvallevalera96@gmail.com](mailto:annielvallevalera96@gmail.com).
-* ⚡  Fun fact: my favorite hobby is programming and watching action movies 😎
+* ⚡  Fun fact: my favorite hobby is programming and watching action movies 😎.

 ### Skills